-Michele Kule-Korgood has devoted twenty years in private practice to representing parents of children with disabilities in order to secure an effective education for their children.
+Michele Kule-Korgood has devoted more than twenty-three years in private practice to representing parents of children with disabilities in order to secure an effective education for their children.
 While studying psychology as an undergraduate, Michele became a personal care assistant for a classmate with cerebral palsy.
 Her classmate’s refusal to be defined by his disability inspired Michele to pursue a career in teaching special education.
 Years later, as a special education teacher, Michele’s efforts to help a student obtain assistive technology, so he could have a voice in the world, again changed the course of her life.
 In order to effect change for a greater number of people, she decided to attend law school and become a legal advocate on behalf of people with disabilities.
 Today, Michele is one of the most well-known, respected attorneys in the field and has successfully handled thousands of matters in special education, ensuring that every child receives equal access to the high quality education to which he or she is entitled.

 Her experience working closely with other professionals in the field, as well as her extensive knowledge of educational programs, allow Michele to assist parents in finding and accessing appropriate placements and services.
 As a former special educator, Michele brings unique insight into the complex issues related to obtaining effective opportunities for children.